dosco/graphjin/website/posts/2-query.md

 ### Skip or Include columns and tables

 > Fetch products by their id but allow us to control if we want the product id and owner returned as well.
-Also rename email column on the owner to `ownerEmail`

 ```json title="Query Variables"
 {